Skip to content

 We will explore strategies to enable you to identify the triggers, improve communication and support the challenges.

 The programme is delivered across 3 day sessions.
-Contact us for next available dates.
+Contact us for more information.

-We are newly commissioned in Knowsley to offer learning opportunities to parents and carers of neurodivergent young people aged 11+ who are awaiting Autism and LD assessment.
+A unique learning opportunities for parents and carers of neurodivergent young people aged 11+.
 This is a structured, 6 session learning programme, delivered face to face or online, supporting parents and carers as their young person approaches adulthood:

 • Planning for transition